Sale Amoebe ChairNow: $1,657.50

 Created in 1970 for the famous Visiona installation, the Amoebe Chair embodies the zestful, cheeky spirit of the early 1970s.
 Like other furniture from the disco era, the Amoebe Chair is close to the floor and features a flexible backrest that curves over the head of the sitter to form a sculptural canopy.
 Available in a range of bright colors, the Amoebe Chair creates a sense of shelter and seclusion especially when used in large, open spaces.

-The Amoebe Chair is available with a standard back or high back and in a wide-range of colors.
+The Amoebe Chair is also available in a high back version in a wide-range of colors.

 Material(s): Laminate, foam